 There are various methods of encouragement and stimulation when cultivating a child.
 However, in my opinion, establishing a relationship between money and high grade can never become a good idea.
 The main points of my views are as follows.

 Firstly, such a rewarding regular distort the meaning of the education.
-I believe that the final purpose of education are revealed in the answer of the questions that, who am I and what can I do for this world.
-When the money becomes the leading roles of learning intentions, the meanings of education will be covered and vanish in the end.
-I have a classmate Take a friend of mine as an example, in senior school who are smarter than me in senior school.
+I believe that the final purpose of education is revealed in the answer of the questions that, who am I and what can I do for this world.
+When the money becomes the leading factor of learning , the meanings of education will be covered and vanish in the end.
+I have a classmate Take a friend of mine as an example,. (祈使句) in senior school who is smarter than me in senior school.
 She used to be motivated to work hard by the chance for get good high grades all the time because her parents had promised her money for entertainment as a reward of her high grade.
-After entering the university, with consumption and enjoyment occupying occupied her minds, her grades decline seriously as a result of lost in orientation of keeping forward.
+After entering the university, with consumption and enjoyment occupying occupied her minds, her grades decline seriously as a result of being lost in orientation of keeping forward.
 What a pity that the efforts from her parents and herself just go away been wasted.
-This example demonstrates that money served as stimulation just has a superficial effect without the educational essence.
+This example demonstrates that money served as stimulation just has a superficial effect without the educational essence. good

-Secondly, I think such a financial deal is helpless in the relationship between the parents and their children and what's worse, it may be harmful.
-As for a child, it is friends, guides, and protectors that parents are supposed to be, rather than a business partners.
+Secondly, I think such a financial deal is helpless in the relationship between the parents and their children and what's worse, it may be harmful. , it is friends, guides, and protectors that parents are supposed to be, rather than a business partners.
 Emotion interactions instead of ice-cold regulations make a child feel the existence of family and give them courage and strength.
 On the contrary, the sense of separation comes out when dealing with children without the emotional communications .
 My own experience during my childhood is a good example of this reality.
 When I were was in primary school, the accurate grades never became the main topic between my mother and I after an examination.
 If the grades turned out unideal, she just helped me to find out the problems of learning methods as well as restore my self-confidence.
-In turn, I would share my discoveries on my interest and advantages with her, which impel me to work harder.
-Well, money may stimulate me too, but the warmth and encouragement from my parents just burned into my memories, inspiring me to approach my study and find stick to my dream continuously.
+In turn, I would share my discoveries on my interest and advantages with her, which impelled me to work harder.
+Well, money may stimulate me too(那就是没有？这是举例，要把细节写出来), but the warmth and encouragement from my parents just burned into my memories, inspiring me to approach my study and find stick to my dream continuously. 表达学以致用，范文读的不错。

+没有从正面去论证给钱怎么不好的。细节不足。

 In conclusion, I believe that promising money for a good grade to children isn’tdo not turn out a wise choice.
 Not only will the education lose its vital meaning, but also the relationship between parents and children will be influenced.